-- Assess the potential direct and indirect effects of the project on Aboriginal cultural heritage values, and whether they can be avoided. - Assess the potential direct and indirect effects of the project on sites and places of historical cultural heritage significance, having regard to the Guidelines for Investigating Historical Archaeological Artefacts and Sites (Heritage Victoria, 2015) or updates. - Assess the potential for impacts to cultural heritage values outside the construction footprint which may result from increased public access and visitation associated with the project. - Assess the potential direct or indirect effects on any intangible Aboriginal cultural heritage values associated with the project area.
+• Assess the potential direct and indirect effects of the project on Aboriginal cultural heritage values, and whether they can be avoided.

+- Assess the potential direct and indirect effects of the project on sites and places of historical cultural heritage significance, having regard to the Guidelines for Investigating Historical Archaeological Artefacts and Sites (Heritage Victoria, 2015) or updates. - Consider the potential for indirect impacts to cultural heritage sites located in proximity to the construction footprint which may result from increased public access and visitation to project areas. - Assess the potential direct or indirect effects on any intangible Aboriginal cultural heritage values associated with the project area.

-- Outline how implementation of proposed commitments to mitigate and manage residual effects on sites and places of historical heritage significance will be monitored, including site investigation and recording procedures. - Outline how compliance with conditions of any required statutory approvals (i.e. consents/permits /CHMP) will be managed and monitored. - Outline and evaluate the need for additional management and/or monitoring measures, further to those presented in the draft CHMP, to manage risks of effects on sites and places of Aboriginal cultural heritage significance, as part of the EMF.
+- Outline how implementation of proposed commitments to mitigate and manage residual effects on sites and places of historical heritage significance will be monitored, including site investigation and recording procedures. - Outline how compliance with conditions of any required statutory approvals (i.e. consents/permits/ CHMP) will be managed and monitored. - Outline and evaluate the need for additional management and/or monitoring measures, further to those presented in the draft CHMP, to manage risks of effects on sites and places of Aboriginal cultural heritage significance, as part of the EMF.

-Appendix A
+Appendix A: Procedures and requirements